III. Style Summary

 waist covering is either:

-best suited to shawl collar jacket; not particularly
+best suited to shawl collar jacket; not particularly popular in

-either is worn with single-breasted jacket models but
+either is worn with single-breasted jacket models but not with double-breasted

 fronts can be either pleated or piqué (Marcella in UK)